Roast Chicken Enchiladas and Tomato Sauce: Harvest Recipe

 With what to accompany the enchiladas

 Be careful when serving the roasted chicken enchiladas and tomato sauce fresh from the oven, as they will be very hot.
 I like to add a dash of fresh lime juice on top, to give a fresh contrast.
-Although the filling is relatively light, it is a forceful dish, so it is best to accompany it with a simple salad or with some cold dairy dessert, which will also help to calm the spicy if we have spent with the chilli.none: Fish Vegetables And Legumes Desserts
+Although the filling is relatively light, it is a forceful dish, so it is best to accompany it with a simple salad or with some cold dairy dessert, which will also help to calm the spicy if we have spent with the chilli.Tags: Fish Meats And Birds Desserts